-What surgical techniques does Dr. Kavoussi offer for vasectomy reversal?
+What surgical techniques does Dr. Kavoussi and Dr Machen offer for vasectomy reversal?

 Our vasectomy reversal Texas patients (and from beyond) are offered either a mini-incision microsurgical technique or a da Vinci robot assisted technique.
 The microsurgical technique utilizes an operative microscope above the patient’s body which magnifies the structures being operated on.
 The robotic technique utilizes the cutting edge technology of the robotic system providing high definition, 3-D visualization for the surgeon with robotic microscopic instruments which are controlled by the surgeon in the console.
 Vasectomy reversals are performed as day surgery with the patient going home the same day.
 Robot assisted vasectomy reversals are performed at the hospital operating room and microsurgical vasectomy reversals are performed at the outpatient surgery center.

 What kind of anesthesia is used for a vasectomy reversal?

 It is preferred to perform vasectomy reversal under general anesthesia, mainly to ensure that the patient is completely still during this fine, meticulous procedure.
 The hole that is reconnected in the vas deferens for sperm to flow through is no larger than the period at the end of this sentence and the sutures used to reconnect the ends are smaller in diameter than an eyelash.

 Approximately, half a million men in the United States undergo vasectomy, and about 6% percent will choose to have their vasectomy reversed sometime in their lifetime.